 The men could relate with each other about the many challenges of raising two young children at the same time.
-Kenny's twin daughters (not pictured) are two years old, and Shareef's twin girls (above) are 9 months old.
+Kenny's twin daughters (not pictured) are two years old, and Shareef's twin girls (right) are 9 months old.

 During the graduation, Kenny held one of Shareef's daughters, while Shareef held the other, as the two men listened to their fellow graduates share their personal statements, "The Father I Choose to Be." and receive their coveted Nurturing Father caps.

 When asked over dinner after the ceremony what stood out to him as the most important thing he had learned during the program, Kenny said, "I learned it's important to be sensitive and to show my emotioms with my kids.
 I just thought I had to be strong and be the provider."

 Shareef shared, "I learned that I need to stay calm - no matter what is going on around me.
 I can't let anything distract me from doing what I need to do for my girls."